oroinc/documentation/book/customization.rst

 .. tip::

-    You should extend the controller class from the parent bundle, so that you have to implement the customized action instead of reimplementing all other actions.
-Don't forget to register your controller action either with annotation or using configuration from routing.yml file.
+    You should extend the controller class from the parent bundle so that you have to implement the customized action instead of re-implementing all other actions.
+Don't forget to register your controller action either with annotation or using configuration from the routing.yml file.

 Customizing the Database Schema
 -------------------------------